 To assist in the execution of its responsibilities, the Board has established a number of key committees, each with its own charter that are reviewed annually.
 Details of the various Board committees are outlined below.

 The constitution of CUA specifies that the number of directors shall be a minimum of six and that their term of office is normally three years.
-Currently the Board comprises eight directors.
+Currently the Board comprises nine directors.

-The Board comprises seven independent non-executive directors and one executive director (the CEO).
-In determining whether a director is independent, the Board has regard to APRA’s Prudential Standard APS510 (Governance).
-The Board does not consider that the length of service on the Board has impacted any individual director’s ability to act independently and in the best interest of members.
+The Board comprises eight independent non-executive directors and one executive director (the CEO).
+In determining whether a director is independent, the Board has regard to APRA's Prudential Standard CPS510 (Governance).
+The Board does not consider that the length of service on the Board has impacted any individual director's ability to act independently and in the best interest of members.

 In accordance with the Corporations Act and CUA's constitution, directors must keep the Board advised of any interest that could potentially conflict with the interests of CUA.
 The Board has developed guidelines to assist directors in disclosing potential conflicts of interest.
 Directors' disclosures are formally updated annually as part of CUA's Fit and Proper process.
 Transactions between non-executive directors and CUA are subject to the same terms and conditions that apply to members.